Do You Need a Double Oven?

 In contrast, a standard single oven has one cavity and one set temperature at a time.
 That can be plenty for simple dinners or small meals, and it can be more energy-efficient if you only cook one dish.

-But if you routinely cook large meals or want to multitask, a double oven means you can cut down on cooking time by running two dishes simultaneously.
+But if you routinely cook large meals or want to multitask, a dual oven means you can cut down on cooking time by running two dishes simultaneously.

 When Double Ovens Make a Difference: